techopse2e/gcloud-python37-kubectl/README.md

 # gcloud-python37-kubectl
-from cloud-sdk:slim, add kubectl and some base python libraries
+from cloud-sdk:slim, add kubectl and some base python libraries.